 Treatment of Trigger Finger

-- Indicated as a first line of treatment.
+Indicated as a first line of Trigger Finger treatment and includes:

 - Activity modification